10th Sept 11.30am Yarrow

 Review Process

 The 2021 General Assembly endorsed a review of all church congregations, their mission plans and their buildings.
-This activity has been taking place over recent months and the draft plans are being published by local Presbyteries.
-The Peebles and Melrose Presbytery (which includes Selkirk, Ashkirk, Ettrick and Yarrow) has recently published its draft plan.
+Much activity has take place since that decision and local building reviews undertaken by local Presbyteries.
 It includes an assessment and score of all church buildings within its area.
 The buildings were initially assessed by local congregations against a number of factors laid out by the Church of Scotland General Trustees who subsequently allocated scores to these locally produced assessments.
 The method of scoring by the General Trustees has not been made clear.
-Peebles and Melrose Presbytery then took these scores into account before determining the final rating for each building.
-This draft plan was approved by Peebles and Melrose Presbytery on 16th November and is now being submitted to Church of Scotland for final agreement.
+The Peebles and Melrose Presbytery (the local Presbytery structure in place at the time) then took these scores into account before determining the final rating for each building.
+After some delay (due to issues relating to other buildings elsewhere in the area) the newly formed Presbytery of Lothian and Borders (which includes Selkirk, Ashkirk, Ettrick and Yarrow) has now agreed its plan.

 Reduction in the number of Church Buildings

-The draft plan proposesthat the Church of Scotland will need to close many church buildings in the coming years – indeed this process has already started in parts of Scotland.
+The plan means that the Church of Scotland will need to close many church buildings in the coming years – indeed this process is well underway in parts of Scotland.
 Some buildings will close completely; others will be offered for sale.
 Some buildings might be purchased by local communities or interested groups.
 Following any sale to a new owner some could be re-purposed into ‘celebration church buildings’ which, although no longer part of the Church of Scotland, could be used for certain ‘life events’.
 Worship may increasingly move into other locations such as community centres, schools or village halls.
 This does not mean the end of local church congregations although some structures may continue to change and evolve.
 More congregations are likely to come together and form ‘unions’ with other congregations.

 What does this mean for Ettrick and Yarrow?

-For Ettrick and Yarrow, currently linked with Ashkirk and Selkirk congregations, the plan from the General Trustees and the Peebles and Melrose Presbytery will mean significant change.
+For Ettrick and Yarrow, currently linked with Ashkirk and Selkirk congregation, the agreed plan from Presbytery will mean significant change.
 Ettrick and Yarrow Parish currently has three buildings where it holds regular worship services; Ettrick (which is used in spring-autumn and is used only for Private Prayer sessions during the winter months), Kirkhope (Ettrickbridge) and Yarrow.
 It is proposed that two buildings are closed and only one church building is retained.
-It has been suggested that only Kirkhope building would be retained.
-It is important to note that this is only a proposal at this stage.
-However, the practical reality is we can no longer afford to run three church buildings so some change is inevitable.
+It is up to the Ettrick and Yarrow kirk session to propose which building should be retained.
+The practical reality is we can no longer afford to run three church buildings so some change is inevitable.
 Any changes to our Ettrick and Yarrow Church buildings will happen over the next few years – the precise timings have yet to be agreed although the guidance is ‘within five years’.
 There will not be any immediate closures.
 The Kirk Session of Ettrick and Yarrow are carefully considering the implications of this plan including what other options exist.
 A key part of this consideration will be consulting with our regular worshiping congregation, our broader membership and the wider Valley communities.

 Consultation